 What is the Watercolour World?

 The Watercolour World (TWW) is a registered charity that is creating a digital database of all pre-1900 documentary watercolours in the western tradition.
-Our About us page has full details of the project and how you can get involved.
+Our brochure has full details of the project and how you can get involved.

 What will I find on the website?

 You’ll find a huge variety of pictures here, including landscapes, seascapes, buildings, animals, plants, ordinary people and historical events.
 We also include some designs, satirical images and ‘genre scenes’ (which are typical pictures of everyday life).
 Images in other media, such as hand-coloured prints or pen and ink drawings, may be included if they are of exceptional documentary value or relate closely to watercolours on the website.